 Burger Fuel is gourmet fast-food burgers that I enjoy now just as much as I did before my diagnosis.
 More than just offering gluten-free buns, Burger Fuel takes extra care with preparation to avoid cross-contamination.
-Note that they do NOT have a dedicated fryer, so the chips are not coeliac safe.
+Note that they do NOT have a dedicated fryer, so the chips are not coeliac-safe.

 Burger Fuel also has a location at Unit G07, 16 Wainui Rd, Silverdale. – Phone: 09 421 0333

-Recommended peninsula restaurants we haven’t tried yet
+Peninsula restaurants recommended to us that we haven’t tried yet

 Location: 49 Rawhiti Road, Manly